Considerations to make

 Buying a New Home

 If you have some money saved you may want to buy a home rather than rent.
-Over the last few years house prices have risen significantly and the recent financial crisis has made it harder to secure a mortgage.
-As a minimum you will need to have at least 10% of the price of a house as a deposit.
+The Guardian reported in November 2018 that house prices are set to increase by 15% by 2023 with prices in the North growing at a faster rate than the South, particularly in the North West.
+The 2008 financial crisis made it harder to secure a mortgage.
+As a minimum you will need to have at least 5% of the price of a house as a deposit.
 Lenders will then want to be satisfied that you have the income to pay back any money you borrow.

 As a first step you should talk to an independent financial advisor or mortgage broker who will be able to explain how much money you could borrow and the options for paying it

 Over recent years there have been a number of schemes which give you the possibility to purchase a share of a new home, usually 25 - 75% and pay rent on the remaining share to the landlord, usually a Housing Association.